Svartskogen/LeagueSkill/README.md

 Made using ASP.NET Core, HTML, CSS, Bootstrap, Razor Pages and C#.

-Must use an Riot games API key to run locally.
+You must have an Riot games API key to run locally.

 ## Live demo:
 WIP.